high protein paneer meal with dal and quinoa Indian recipe

 Step 1: Cook Quinoa

-1. Wash quinoa thoroughly under running water.
+1. Wash quinoa thoroughly under running water to remove bitterness from the outer coating.

 2. Add 100g quinoa with 250ml water and 2g salt in a saucepan.